 Welcome to my website!

-My background is very interdisciplinary: I earned a Ph.D. in Law (2019) from the University of Amsterdam; a Master of Science in Environmental Science, Policy, and Management (2010) from the University of Manchester, Lund University, and Central European University (joint degree called MESPOM); and a Bachelor of Arts in Languages and Cultures of China (2007) from Leiden University.
+I am grateful for the opportunities I have had to pursue studies in several different disciplines and countries.
+I earned a Bachelor of Arts in Languages and Cultures of China (2007) from Leiden University in the Netherlands; a Master of Science in Environmental Science, Policy, and Management (2010) from the University of Manchester, Lund University, and Central European University (joint degree called MESPOM); and Ph.D. in Law (2019) from the University of Amsterdam.

-During my PhD, I was a visiting researcher at the Central University of Finance and Economics (CUFE) in Beijing (see here and here) and at Harvard Law School (see here).
+During my PhD, I was a visiting researcher at the Central University of Finance and Economics (CUFE) in Beijing and at Harvard Law School.
 Prior to coming to DKU, I taught comparative public administration, public policy, and crisis management at Mid-Sweden University.

 Before academia, I was a high school teacher in Sweden and a fellow at the Natural Resources Defense Council (NRDC) (an American environmental non-profit organization) in Beijing.

-Outside of work, I enjoy (trail)running, bicycling, hiking, walking, and kayaking.
+Outside of work, I enjoy (trail)running, biking, hiking, walking, and kayaking.